-China's carbon market running smoothly: ministry
+China's carbon market running smoothly: Ministry

 China's national carbon market has been operating smoothly since it started trading last month, a senior official said Wednesday.

-Since July, the total trading volume in the market reached 7.02 million tonnes as of Tuesday's closing, with turnover totaling 355 million yuan (about 54.69 million U.S. dollars), Minister of Ecology and Environment Huang Runqiu told a press conference.
+Since July, the total trading volume in the market reached 7.02 million tonnes as of Tuesday's closing, with turnover totaling 355 million yuan (about $54.69 million), Minister of Ecology and Environment Huang Runqiu told a press conference.

 The transaction price stood at 51.76 yuan per tonne at the closing, up from 48 yuan per tonne at the opening on the first trading day, Huang said.